Treaty of Kalisz (1343): Background

-Already in the very demand of the Teutonic Order, that the king would renounce his rights to Pomerelia, was however, to recognize him (especially after the resignation of the claim to the Polish crown of John of Bohemia) as the rightful heir of these lands.
+Already in the very demand of the Teutonic Order that the king would renounce his rights to Pomerelia was, however, to recognize him (especially after the resignation of the claim to the Polish crown of John of Bohemia) as the rightful heir of these lands.
 A great success of Polish diplomacy was the resignation of the formula of "Pomerelia as perpetual alms" for the Teutonic Order, developed in 1335 at the Congress of Visegrád, where King Casimir III was obliged to accept this earlier and much less favourable decision.
-Thus, in the Kalisz treaty, the Polish king made it clear that he was forced to renounce his rights to Pomerelia, and the formula: perpetual alms - would be a gross expropriation for the lands that really belonged to Poland (both historically and ethnographically from time immemorial), and were illegally taken over by the Teutonic Order in 1308.
-At the same time, the king of Poland would also become a benefactor and patron of the Teutonic Order, who was obliged to provide military assistance and honorary tributes in money and in kind.
-In the event of the Teutonic Order taking up war against Poland, it would theoretically lose the right to receive those donations.
+Thus, in the Kalisz treaty, the Polish king made it clear that he was forced to renounce his rights to Pomerelia.
+The formula "perpetual alms" meant a significant expropriation of lands that historically and ethnographically belonged to Poland and were illegally taken over by the Teutonic Order in 1308.
+King Casimir III argued that this formula also forced Poland to become a benefactor and patron of the Teutonic Order, obliging them to provide military assistance and honorary tributes in money and in kind.
+He contended that if the Teutonic Order were to ever take up arms against Poland, they would theoretically lose the right to receive the alms.

 The Kalisz terms of peace, despite the possibility of a delay in the recovery of the lands of Pomerelia, were extremely important in solidifying the idea of the unification of the Polish Kingdom.

 Ratification of the drafted peace treaty written in Kalisz on 8 July 1343 and the formal oath-taking took place on 23 July 1343, in a ceremony on a meadow near the village Wierzbiczany (Kuyavian-Pomeranian Voivodeship) between King Casimir III and Grand Master of the Teutonic Order Ludolf König von Wattzau.

 However, King Casimir III (and subsequently his successors) did not stop using the title of Duke of Pomerania.
 This was based on a clause of the treaty that recognised he had been the suzerain of the concerned lands.
 Additionally, the treaty did not have Poland recognise the right of the Teutonic Order to the lands, leaving their status in a legal limbo.
 Poland had relinquished its claims but without recognising those of the Teutonic Order.